pic64gx/meta-pic64gx-yocto-bsp/.github/CODE_OF_CONDUCT.md

-# Microchip PolarFire SoC Contributor Covenant Code of Conduct
+# Microchip PIC64GX Contributor Covenant Code of Conduct

 ## Our Pledge